nicklockwood/ShapeScript/Help/commands.md

 The `detail` command can be used anywhere in the ShapeScript file to override the local detail level used for approximating curved geometry.
 It is documented in the [options](options.md#detail) section.

+## Smoothing

+The `smoothing` command can be used anywhere in the ShapeScript file to override the local smoothing level used for calculating surface normals.
+It is documented in the [options](options.md#smoothing) section.

 ## Materials

 The `color`, `texture` and `opacity` commands are used to specify the appearance of shapes when rendered.
 These commands are documents in the [materials](materials.md) section.